vektorious/cm-curriculum/_articles/ohbasics/our-approach.md

 ### Platform-agnostic

 During the last years we have seen an incredible growth in the number of platforms that offer hosting for open hardware documentation.
 In this program **we invite creators to use the documentation platform better suited for their purposes** and community rather than making specific recommendations.
 We encourage practices that enable collaboration and increase discoverability across these multiple platforms.

-### Learning goals
-**Participants who complete OHM will be able to:**
-- Understand what openness means for hardware projects
-- Understand the role of their project in the open hardware community
-- Build a fully-reusable project and make it easier for others to find it
-- Understand & promote cooperation, diversity and inclusion in open hardware